epfl-lasa/CITRIFIED/control/README.md

 After cloning this repository, run the script [setup.sh](scripts/setup.sh) from the scripts directory to complete any setup steps.

+## Interfacing with the robot

+This implementation is designed with the [Franka Lightweight Interface](https://github.com/epfl-lasa/franka_lightweight_interface) (LWI) in mind.
+The LWI is a real-time process with a 1kHz control loop that publishes robot state information and listens for commands.
+These messages are sent over ZMQ sockets, where one unique port has state information published by the LWI and another unique port has command information consumed by the LWI.

+The state and command message types are defined by a [franka_lwi_communication_protocol.h](https://github.com/epfl-lasa/franka_lightweight_interface/blob/main/include/franka_lightweight_interface/franka_lwi_communication_protocol.h) header in the LWI repository.
+For convenience, the ZMQ socket configurations expected by the LWI are wrapped in network::configure function of [netutils.h](include/network/netutils.h).

+Finally, it is important that the port numbers for the state and command sockets are correctly mapped between the controller and the robot.
+If you change the default port numbers, make sure both sides of the interface (and any Docker port bindings) are updated accordingly.

 ### Development Environment
 Run the script [remote-dev.sh](scripts/remote-dev.sh) from the scripts directory to build and launch a Docker container as a background daemon process.